Starman (DC Comics): Victor Sono

 Introduced in Jonah Hex (vol. 2) #27 (March 2008), the "Star Man" of the Old West originally came to New York City with his father from Italy just after the Civil War ended.
 His name was Victor Sono.
 His father tried to get work as a sheriff, but the group of lawmen with whom he interviewed mocked and killed him for being disabled.
 Young Victor later found his body hanging outside the building and decided to avenge his death.
 He pickpocketed a pistol and fired on the group.
 Before he could do much damage, however, the owner of the pistol, Jonah Hex, who was in town collecting a bounty, knocked him out and took his gun back.
 He nearly left the boy to the "lawmen", but after recalling his own terrible childhood, came back and rescued Victor, whom he left at an orphanage.
 Years later, Hex and Victor would cross paths again, Victor now calling himself the Star Man.
 He had dedicated his life to killing unjust lawmen and adding their sheriff's stars to his coat.
-The Star Man has a habit of manipulating Hex for his own ends, although he does know that he owes Hex his life.
+Star Man has a habit of manipulating Hex for his own ends, although he does know that he owes Hex his life.